Partial Knee Replacement Overview

 As successful as total knee replacement is, partial knee replacement has a number of advantages.
 It is a less invasive operation, performed through a smaller incision, and preserves bone, cartilage, and ligaments that are not affected by the arthritis.
 It also carries a lower risk of infection and other complications.
 Patients can often go home the same or next day of the operation, usually recover their mobility more quickly, and achieve greater range of motion and a more normal gait than with a total replacement.
 A partial knee replacement is expected to last as long as a total knee replacement.

 In Brandon we use a particular type of partial knee replacement, called the Oxford partial knee.
 This implant has uniquely designed metal components and a durable plastic mobile bearing that give it additional advantages.
 These include fewer residual symptoms, less wear of the components over time, and the longest proven track record of any partial knee replacement.
+It also has the highest percentage of excellent results of any knee replacement.
 It is the only mobile bearing partial knee available in North America, and has been in use worldwide for over 40 years.
 Studies show that it should be the only knee surgery the patient will need in over 90% of cases.
 We have had considerable success with the Oxford knee in Brandon since 2001, and are happy to offer it and its advantages to appropriate patients.

 To determine whether a patient is suitable for an Oxford partial knee replacement, additional specific knee X-rays are taken and information from possible previous arthroscopic surgery is gathered.
 The operation requires bone on bone medial (inner half) arthritis with relatively intact cartilage in the rest of the knee.
 It also depends on intact ligaments and well maintained range of motion.
 Not all patients are therefore candidates for this procedure, in which case a total knee replacement is usually recommended.
 It is possible to perform partial knee replacements for both knees under the same anaesthetic in appropriate patients.